 The balance point of this knife is at the front.
 If you pinch grip at the blade or the handle, the knife will be front-heavy, which you want for a cleaver-style knife.

 The blade profile is what you expect from a Chinese cleaver.
 The blade has a gently curved belly.

 Fit and Finish

 The fit and finish were almost perfect.
 There are no protrusions, and the knife is well made.
 The only noticeable problem I had is that the spine was a bit sharp, and I had to sand it down.
 Other than that, the fit and finish are great.

 The Dengjia Vegetable cleaver with the 9Cr15Mov core material has my recommendation.
 Combined with a good heat treatment, they managed to keep the knife sharp and very durable.
 Keep in mind that the handle ergonomics of the TM-9050 are good, but you need to get used to the handle size if you have a small to medium hand size.
 Dengjia also offers other knives with the same material but other handles, and for those with smaller hand sizes, you may want to look at the other knives.
 If you go for the other knives with the same material, keep in mind that the knives are not entirely the same in thickness and weight.

 Dengjia, also known as Deng, is a manufacturer since 1898.
 They are still using traditional forging methods but have figured out how to reduce labor costs using 3 different materials to make their Chinese cleavers.
 TM-9050 is Dengjia’s Chinese Vegetable Cleaver that is durable but still maintains longer edge retention while having a sharp performance.
 They achieved this by using a 9Cr15Mov core material that they heat treated to 58/59.

 Dengjia (All 9cr15mov versions)

-TM-9050 is more catered for people with large hand sizes, JCD-901 is more suitable for a wider hand size range from small to large.
+TM-9050 is more catered for people with large hand sizes, and JCD-901 is more suitable for a wider hand size range from small to large.

 N O T E S: